JohnieeJuiceboxx/iMedia/README.md

 ## Run the App locally

+NOTE: (Master Branch has AJAX requests in local React State for readability.
+Dev branch has AJAX requests located in the Redux Store for DRY components.)

 1. Fork the project to your github then clone via the following line inside your terminal:

 ```